Petrobras CEO Bendine says has 'full autonomy' to run ailing company

-SAO PAULO/BRASILIA (Reuters) - The incoming chief executive officer of state-run oil firm Petroleo Brasileiro SA, Aldemir Bendine, said on Tuesday that the company’s board gave him full autonomy to dictate its own pricing policy and protect cash.
+SAO PAULO/BRASILIA, Feb 10 (Reuters) - The incoming chief executive officer of state-run oil firm Petroleo Brasileiro SA, Aldemir Bendine, said on Tuesday that the company’s board gave him full autonomy to dictate its own pricing policy and protect cash.

 In an interview with TV Globo’s flagship nightly news show, Bendine said media reports that the company was preparing to book 88 billion reais ($31 billion) in an asset writedown due to corruption did not reflect “the reality of the company.”